A recce, and a disappointment.

 And here I thought he was just bein' a fun-killer...

-Tom on the trail to El Capitan 3 December 1986 |
+Tom hiking the trail to El Capitan from Pine Creek

-Ben & El Capitan, the big South face 3 December 1986 |
+Ben & El Capitan,

-Debris from an airplane crash 3 December 1986 |
+3 December 1986

 I tried bouldering a bit on the rock.
 It was beyond the bounds of possibility for me at the time,